<img height="1" width="1" src="https://www.facebook.com/tr?id=1102164633252552&amp;ev=PageView &amp;noscript=1">

 • 2% of all units beyond 200 must also be wheelchair accessible.

-The ADA also outlines larger restroom turning spaces to accommodate wheelchairs, new workspace requirements for disabled employees, as well as new reach ranges.
+The ADA also outlines larger restroom turning spaces to accommodate wheelchairs, new workspace requirements for disabled employees, as well as new reach ranges for pull ropes, light swiches, etc.

 At first glance, this may seem like a lot to comply with.